brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

+That is, grammatically, `d{}` or `d{4}` is a dynamic delimiter (referring to the next or 5th argument, respectively), while `d[]` or `d[-]` is a static delimiter (having no delimiter and a single hyphen, respectively).
+This is easy enough to parse.

-Of course, as the last example illustrates, once we pick some arbitrary brackets for this (and at least in this case we can actually pick brackets), we run into the problem of: what if the user actually wants to use `]` in their delimiter?
+Of course, as the last example illustrates, once we pick some arbitrary brackets for this (and at least in this case we can actually pick square brackets), we run into the problem of: what if the user actually wants to use `]` in their delimiter?
 Now this makes the specifier much harder to parse or deal with and this quickly becomes the same level of problem as the pair/tuple issue.

 This one does have slightly easier solutions, in that we could either: